LoeiFy/Mirror/README.md

 sandbox: false
 ```

-add your access token in `token.txt`
+Add your access token in `token.txt`, this token is read-only

 https://github.com/settings/tokens